saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

-for each test function (which the original did manually), and by using the `TestContext` struct, which wraps the methods to create files inside the said directory and automatically cleanup, among other things.
+for each test function (which the original did manually), and by using the `TestContext` struct, which wraps the methods to create files inside the said directory and automatically clean up, among other things.

 ##### tests/truncate.rs